scramjetorg/transform-hub/docs/host/classes/Host.md

 ▸ **getSequences**(): `GetSequencesResponse`

-Returns list of all sequences.
+Returns list of all Sequences.

 #### Returns

 `GetSequencesResponse`

-List of sequences.
+List of Sequences.

 #### Defined in